Membership

 The field of membership is limited to those having the following common bond:

 Employees of the BP Oil Co.
-(Ind.) and its wholly owned subsidiaries who work in Whiting, Hammond, East Chicago, or Merrillville, Indiana; all annuitants from the above employment; employees of this Credit Union; and persons related by blood or marriage to the above.
+(Ind.) and its wholly owned subsidiaries who work in Whiting, Hammond, East Chicago, or Merrillville, Indiana; all annuitants from the above employment; employees of the Credit Union; former credit union members; and persons related by blood or marriage to the above.

 How can I become a member?